 Tailed Button Up Shirts

 Generally speaking, again, these will be tucked in and bought to fit nicely.
-Now, if you take a look at any college campus or social gathering where t-shirts are a bit passé, you may see a tailed button up worn untucked.
+Now, if you take a look at any college campus or social gathering where t-shirts are a bit passé, you may see a tailed button-up worn untucked.
 Though it is possible to pull this off, you will have to make the determination as to the situation and the length of the tails on the shirt.
 Some are so clearly long that you will look ridiculous trying to pull it off, but there are some that you might be able to get away with.
 If you like this look, check out the company Untuckit, they manufacture nice button ups that are tailored specifically for wearing untucked.

 What will be the Situation or Environment?

 Take very seriously the type of situation that you will be in.
 This will help you decide not only what kind of shirt to wear but also whether to tuck it in or not.
 In a casual setting with friends, you can leave a polo untucked.
 You can also dress a polo up with tucking it in and pairing it with a nice belt and shoes if you are on a date or meeting her parents for the first time.
 When it comes to formal events, always err on the side of a nicely fitting, button up shirt that is definitely tucked in.
-Depending on the level of formality, you will also take into account the color and whether to pair and tie or a jacket (or both) with it.
+Depending on the level of formality, you will also take into account the colour and whether to pair and tie or a jacket (or both) with it.